Sorry to the subscribers for all the mass editing!

 - 3 of my aunts, and 2 of my uncles by marriage, are published authors;

-- My uncle by marriage had 3 uncles who served in WWII and their family restaurant Panama Café was a Victoria landmark from 1910 to 1967 (see photos below; I haven’t gotten around to digging out our family photos, but hopefully that will come).
+- My uncle by marriage had 3 uncles who served in the Canadian military during WWII, and their family restaurant Panama Café was a Victoria landmark from 1910 to 1967 (see photos below; I haven’t gotten around to digging out our family photos, but hopefully that will come).

 Pics from the extended family…